 With Ernesto speaking little English, Sean slowly allows their relationship to grow through activities unrelated to the job he hired Ernesto complete.
 Gradually building a tender and humorous friendship of convenience.
 With Ernesto helping alleviate Sean’s loneliness while both men slowly build an understanding of each other’s lives, challenges and needs.

-At its heart Papi Chulo is a buddy film, but in its soul it’s a multi layered character study of a gay man on the edge of an emotional breakdown.
+At its heart, Papi Chulo is a buddy film, but in its soul, it’s a multi-layered character study of a gay man on the edge of an emotional breakdown.
 With Sean finding his own recovery through the company of a man culturally and emotionally different to himself.
-There is much to praise in the films effortless and nuanced interface between cultural divides in masculinity, friendship and belonging.
-Wrapped into a city where life can jump from energetic interaction to isolation and loneliness.
+In effect offering a nuanced discussion on cultural divides, masculinity, friendship and belonging.
+Wrapped in a city where life jumps from energetic interaction to isolation and loneliness in a heartbeat.

-Bomer’s performance matches the multi layered approach of the films direction.
-Offering us a portrait of a good man on a path of emotional challenges.
-Sean is never as confident in his own abilities as he appears on the TV screen.
-Constantly questioning his emotions, motivations and place in his city, social circle and career; Bomer providing a beautiful performance of heart and emotional depth.
-While Patino offers a truly stunning portrayal of a man living on the edges of L.As wealthy society, working hard to secure his family in a city of income extremes.
+With Bomer’s performance offering us a portrait of a man struggling to overcome a repressed emotional challenge.
+His outward confidence a mere smokescreen for the bubbling turmoil inside.
+As he questions his emotions, motivations and place in a city, social circle and career that seemed so perfect.
+While Patino offers a genuinely stunning portrayal of a man living on the edges of L.As wealthy society, working hard to secure his family in a city of income extremes.
 While never judging those who sit in alternate positions of financial power.